nitindhamija/system-design/system-design.md

 youtube vitess

 ##cons of no sql DB
-- hey don’t support ACID (atomicity, consistency, isolation, durability) transactions across multiple documents.
+- they don’t support ACID (atomicity, consistency, isolation, durability) transactions across multiple documents.
 MongoDB added support for multi-document ACID transactions in the 4.0 release, and extended them in 4.2 to span sharded clusters.
 - data duplication due to denormalization

+# choosing a databases i.e nosql or sql
+- refer kodekarle youtube video

 # Difference between RDBMS and NoSQL databases
 read the blog here for best ans https://www.mongodb.com/nosql-explained

+NoSQL databases (aka "not only SQL") are non-tabular databases and store data differently than relational tables.
+NoSQL databases come in a variety of types based on their data model.
+The main types are document, key-value, wide-column, and graph.
+They provide flexible schemas and scale easily with large amounts of data and high user loads.

 ## NoSQL database misconceptions
 Over the years, many misconceptions about NoSQL databases have spread throughout the developer - community.
 In this section, we'll discuss two of the most common misconceptions: